 - review your child's progress and achievement

-If you are a deaf parent and use New Zealand sign language the Ministry will pay for your interpreter for these meetings.
-Check out our page on New Zealand Sign Language interpreters for deaf parents for information about this and a link to booking an interpreter.
+If you are a deaf parent and/or carer and use New Zealand sign language the Ministry will pay for your interpreter for these meetings.
+Check out our page on New Zealand Sign Language interpreters for deaf parents and/or carers for information about this and a link to booking an interpreter.

 Everyone involved in developing your child's IP or IEP can attend these meetings.
 Your child's team should meet regularly so that the IP or IEP can be reviewed and updated so that it is up to date and reflects your child's current goals.

 The meetings can be held at the school or kura, or at your home, or somewhere else where you feel more comfortable.

 You play a very important part here because you're the person who knows your child the best.
 Talk to the team about your child's strengths so you can set short-term and long-term goals together.